willtc111/STAGE/README.md

 ### User Interface
 Provides output of what happens in the game
-Takes input from the player in the form of text commands Provides auxillary commands such as "help" or "quit" that are not part of the base game
+Takes input from the player in the form of text commands Provides auxiliary commands such as "help" or "quit" that are not part of the base game

 ## DSL Grammar